 Lack of interest is not the problem.
-This year, the Content Marketing in the UK report by CMI and Tomorrow People shows 86% of marketers use content marketing, and 93% plan to maintain or increase their expenditure on the tactic next year.
+Every year, reports on Content Marketing show B2B marketers plan to maintain or increase their expenditure on the tactic.

 So there are still loads of marketers, creating tonnes of content.
 No, the real problem is, how much of it will be great content?

 Why “great” matters in B2B content (now more than ever)